Why most online courses never get finished

 Say you finish.
 You launch.
 Now you meet the last failure mode, and this one happens to your buyers instead of to you.

-A self-paced course with no momentum built in leaks students at every gap.
-That is not a marketing problem you patch later.
+A self-paced course with none of that built in leaks students at every gap.
+You cannot patch it away with marketing later.
 It is a design problem, and it decides whether your course throws off referrals and testimonials or just refunds and silence.

 Every stall above has the same shape: too much undifferentiated work, started from zero, with no momentum.
 So the fixes are structural, not motivational.

 - Start from structure, not a blank page.
 Begin with an existing, professionally built course on your topic and rewrite it in your voice.
-You move from creating to editing, where your expertise is fastest.
+You shift out of creating and into editing, where your expertise is fastest.
+See how to create a course when you already know the subject.
+This falls apart when your topic is genuinely new and no course exists to start from.
+Then you are back at the blank page, and the honest move is to outline the single smallest outcome first.

 - Cut the scope to one outcome.
 One clear result beats a sprawling curriculum nobody finishes, on either side of the screen.